 a.
 There are two reporting options for sexual assault, restricted and unrestricted:

 (1) Restricted reporting allows a Soldier who is a sexually assaulted, on a confidential basis, to disclose the details of their assault to specifically identified individuals and receive medical treatment and counseling, without triggering the official investigative process.
-Solders who are sexually assaulted and desire restricted reporting under this policy should report the assault to the SARC, VA, or a healthcare provider.
+Soldiers who are sexually assaulted and desire restricted reporting under this policy should report the assault to the SARC or VA.

 All unrestricted reports of sexual assault will be immediately referred to the criminal investigation command (CID) for investigation.